kragorg/dng/characters/Kragor Grimstride.md

 my calculated journey north
 on my own.

+Once I reached Icehaven
+I made bargain
+with the first captain
+who would take me.
 The rest you know
 as we all met on board the _Frostwind_ on our way to Palebank Village.